 “We are delighted to work with partners across Canada to build Canadian expertise, capacity for innovation, and clinical trials in this field,” said Dr. Kevin Hay, a scientist and hematologist at BC Cancer, and co-lead investigator for CLIC-01.
 “We hope our research will enhance cell-based immunotherapies that can be made in Canada, as well as innovative approaches for providing these therapies throughout Canada.”

 For Camille, a 37-year-old single mother from Newmarket Ontario, CLIC-01 came just at the right time.

 Camille was diagnosed with acute leukemia in January 2020.
 Despite many rounds of aggressive chemotherapy and a stem cell transplant, the cancer kept coming back and by March of 2021, she was out of options.

 Fortunately, Camille’s cousin, who works at The Ottawa Hospital, had heard about the CLIC trial and suggested that Camille look into it.
-Camille was treated on [insert date] and is now cancer-free.
+Camille was treated on September 15, 2021 and is now cancer-free.

 “I feel better than I’ve felt in a very long time,” said Camille.
 “Being able to drive again and take my daughter to her soccer games means the world to me.
 Even if the cancer comes back, this has given me precious time, and I know the research will help many others.
 It has given me a fighting chance.”